According to Infopro Learning, 71% of businesses feel their leaders are not able to lead their organization into the future.

 Good: Cooperation / Bad: Being Uncooperative

 As Aristotle said, ‘he who has never learned to obey cannot be a good commander’.
-Leaders who do no learn to cooperate with their team, or higher leaders will not succeed at leadership.
+Leaders who do not learn to cooperate with their team, or higher leaders will not succeed at leadership.

-Although the position of leadership may feel like superiority, you should still work as part of the team.
+Although the position of leadership may feel superior, you should still work as part of the team.
 There are actually courses online to help people learn more about Co-operative Leadership, so if this is something you think you need to work on, check out your options!

 Good: Self-Motivated, Focussed & Driven / Bad: Unfocussed